Arian04/android-hid-client/README.md

 alt="Help screen with frequently asked questions" height="350">](images/app-screenshot4.png)

-*Note: The first two images here are out of date.
-I would update them, but I'm currently trying to improve the UI so it would become out of date soon afterwards*

 This Android app allows you your phone to present itself to a connected device as a keyboard and mouse.
 Since this happens at a very low level, the connected device sees it exactly as a normal keyboard and mouse, meaning you don't need to install any software on the connected computer!
 For this reason, it will even work if the